• Recipes

 Make-Ahead & Storage

-Generally, a quick bread made with baking powder and soda is best when eaten within minutes after being baked.
-But this bread can be made up to 3 days in advance and stored tightly wrapped in cling wrap or aluminum foil at room temperature.
+However, this bread can be prepared up to 3 days in advance and stored tightly wrapped in plastic wrap, aluminum foil, or an airtight container at room temperature.
 It will also keep in the freezer for up to 3 weeks.

 Beer Bread is sliced on a dark cutting board with slices of butter on the side.

-Not only is this Classic Beer Bread delicious with your favorite soups and stews it also makes great sandwiches and toasts beautifully!
+Not only is this Classic Beer Bread delicious with your favorite soups and stews, it also makes great sandwiches and toasts beautifully!

 • A sliced loaf of banana bread with bananas in the background.